Upper second class honours degree (2:1 or equivalent) in Engineering, Mathematics, Physical Sciences or a related subject.

 Months of entry

-This MSc is designed for engineering, mathematics or physical science graduates.
-It provides an opportunity to specialise in the engineering sciences that are key to the design, monitoring and analysis of propulsion and engine systems.
-You will learn to confidently analyse and design advanced electrical systems.
+Our MSc - designed for engineering, mathematics or physical science graduates – will provide you with the opportunity to specialise in engineering sciences that are key to the design, monitoring and analysis of propulsion and engine systems.
+Through your studies, we will give you the confidence to analyse and design advanced electrical systems.

 Information for international students

 Qualification, course duration and attendance options

 - full time12 months